H2Swine/flac/man/flac.md

 ## Decoding examples

 `flac --decode abc.flac` or `flac -d abc.flac`
 :	Decode abc.flac to abc.wav. abc.flac is not deleted.
-If abc.wav is
+If abc.wav
-	already present, the process will exit with an *error* instead of overwriting; use --force / -f to force overwrite.
+	already exists, the process will print an *error* instead of overwriting; use --force / -f to force overwrite.
 	NOTE: A mere flac abc.flac *without --decode or its shortform -d*, would mean to re-encode abc.flac to abc.flac (see above), and that